John J. Pershing: Early life

-Pershing was born on a farm near Laclede, Missouri, on September 13, 1860, the son of farmer and store owner John Fletcher Pershing and homemaker Ann Elizabeth Thompson.
+Pershing was born on a farm near Laclede, Missouri, on 13 September 1860, the son of farmer and store owner John Fletcher Pershing and homemaker Ann Elizabeth Thompson.
 Pershing's great-grandfather, Frederick Pfoerschin, emigrated from Alsace and arrived in Philadelphia in 1749.
-He had five siblings who lived to adulthood: brothers James F. (1862–1933) and Ward (1874–1909), and sisters Mary Elizabeth (1864–1928), Anna May (1867–1955) and Grace (1867–1903); three other children died in infancy.
-When the Civil War began, his father supported the Union and was a sutler for the 18th Missouri Volunteer Infantry; he died on March 16, 1906.
+He had five siblings who lived to adulthood: brothers James F. (1862–1933) and Ward (1874–1909), and sisters Mary Elizabeth (1864–1928), Anna May (1867–1955) and Grace (1867–1903); three others died in infancy.
+When the Civil War began, his father supported the Union and was a sutler for the 18th Missouri Volunteer Infantry; he died on 16 March 1906.
 Pershing's mother died during his initial assignment in the American West.

 Pershing attended a school in Laclede that was reserved for precocious students who were also the children of prominent citizens, and he later attended Laclede's one-room schoolhouse.
 After completing high school in 1878, he became a teacher of local African American children.
 While pursuing his teaching career, Pershing also studied at the State Normal School (now Truman State University) in Kirksville, Missouri, from which he graduated in 1880 with a Bachelor of Science degree in scientific didactics.
 Two years later, he competed for appointment to the United States Military Academy.
 He performed well on the examination, and received the appointment from Congressman Joseph Henry Burrows.
 He later admitted that he had applied not because he was interested in a military career, but because the education was free and better than what he could obtain in rural Missouri.